Texas Medication Algorithm Project: History

 TMAP was initiated in the fall of 1997 and the initial research covered around 500 patients.

 TMAP arose from a collaboration that began in 1995 between the Texas Department of Mental Health and Mental Retardation (TDMHMR), pharmaceutical companies, and the University of Texas Southwestern.
 The research was supported by the National Institute of Mental Health, the Robert Wood Johnson Foundation, the Meadows Foundation, the Lightner-Sams Foundation, the Nanny Hogan Boyd Charitable Trust, TDMHMR, the Center for Mental Health Services, the Department of Veterans Affairs, the Health Services Research and Development Research Career Scientist Award, the United States Pharmacopoeia Convention Inc. and Mental Health Connections.

-Numerous companies that invent and develop antipsychotic medications provided use of their medications and furnished funding for the project.
-Companies did not participate in the production of the guidelines.